-The follicle can be thought of as a pocket in your skin, from which your hair grows forth.
+The follicle can be thought of like a pocket in your skin, from which your hair grows forth.
 The bigger the pocket, the thicker the hair that comes out of it.
-Towards the skin, cross sections of beard hair are quite a bit larger than the head hair equivalent.
+Towards the skin, cross-sections of beard hair are quite a bit larger than the head hair equivalent.
 This is why beard hair tends to be a lot stiffer.

 Number of strands (density)

-The highest density of head hair per square centimetre will usually be found on your crown, before you hit puberty.
+The highest density of head hair per square centimetre will usually be found on your crown before you hit puberty.
 Ah – the good old days!
-Back then, you could’ve boasted 250 – 400 hairs per square centimeter.
+Back then, you could’ve boasted 250 – 400 hairs per square centimetre.